Symptoms

 Cause

-The mailbox-level blacklist is SpamAssassin blacklist.
-When SpamAssassin ignores emails with large files and does not scan them, it does not check the domain name against its blacklist.
-Therefore, such messages are delivered.
+The mailbox-level blacklist is a SpamAssassin blacklist.
+When SpamAssassin ignores emails with large files and does not scan them, it does not check the domain name against its own blacklist.
+Due to this, such messages are delivered.

 Resolution